PacktPublishing/3D-Graphics-Rendering-Cookbook/README.md

 Downloading assets and dependencies:
 ------------------------------------

 Run the `bootstrap.py` script from the root folder of this repository.
+Make sure you have ~15Gb of free space before you download the assets and build the source code.

 Windows build instructions:
 ---------------------------